 Slovenian Federation of Pensioners' Organization - SFPA) is a NGO, organized as umbrella organization of 503 local associations of pensioners and clubs, including over 233.000 members all over Slovenia.
-SFPA is active in many ageing and life-long learning areas: promotion of health, different sport, travel, cultural and social activities in local communities, advocacy for the needs of older people on national and local level, cultural activities and taking care of cultural heritage, supporting intergenerational collaboration etc quality of life of its members, retirees and other older and to represent their interest before state and other authorities at the national level, to implement humanitarian activities and other activities that are in the public interest.
+ZDUS is active in many ageing and life-long learning areas: promotion of health, different sport, travel, cultural and social activities in local communities, advocacy for the needs of older people on national and local level, cultural activities and taking care of cultural heritage, supporting intergenerational collaboration etc SFPA has the status of humanitarian organizations and organizations of public interest in the field of social and culture.
+In SFPA, members voluntary bring together for the purpose of interconnection and cooperation for the implementation and coordination of common interests, to improve the quality of life of its members, retirees and other older and to represent their interest before state and other authorities at the national level, to implement humanitarian activities and other activities that are in the public interest.
+Objectives of SFPA are: